Bitcoin and taxes

 The US citizen problem.

 Even if you live somewhere with favorable Bitcoin taxation, you still owe US capital gains tax on Bitcoin profits.
 The only legal exit from US worldwide taxation is renouncing US citizenship.
 This triggers the "exit tax," a deemed sale of all assets at fair market value ×DON'T TRUST, VERIFYClaim: US expatriation triggers an exit tax on deemed asset sales.Verify at: IRS Expatriation Tax ↗Extremely complex.
 Applies only to "covered expatriates" above income/asset thresholds..
 Extremely complex.
-Only relevant for very high net worth individuals.
+Only relevant for very high net worth people.

 Practical guidance